Challenges to diagnosing EPI

 Current diagnostic testing for EPI is limited and inconvenient.9

-An AGA survey showed patients waited an average of 4 years to see a doctor about their GI symptoms.10*
+An AGA online survey showed patients waited an average of 4 years to see a doctor about their GI symptoms.10*

 1 in 4 patients had their diagnosis changed to EPI after initially being diagnosed with another GI condition.10*